Legal

 Contact: info@tekforge.uk

-We only collect personal data that you provide to us directly.
+I only collect personal data that you provide to me directly.
 This includes:

 - Name and email address submitted via the contact form